COVID-19 Symptom: Costochondritis

 Wrapping up

-Costochondritis may be caused by COVID-19 in some cases, as persistent coughing and inflammation due to the virus may cause the joints between the rib cartilage and the breastbone to become inflamed.
+Costochondritis may be caused by COVID-19 in some cases, as persistent coughing and inflammation caused by the virus may inflame the joints between the rib cartilage and the breastbone.
 Costochondritis usually goes away on its own.
-If the pain does persist, then there are various treatment options with medication or injections to reduce the inflammation.
+If the pain persists, there are various treatment options, such as medication or injections to reduce the inflammation.

 FAQs